Shin7kAIju/Navigating-Losing-Streaks-with-Statistics-and-Psychology/README.md

 To get started, simply read the main article file in this repository:
 1. Understanding Losing Streaks and Building Psychological Resilience.
-2. Psychology and Practical Insights
+2. Psychology and Practical Insights.
 3. Verification of Statistical Claims.

 ## Additional Resources